memerocoin/memero/etc/pr/bitcointalk.md

 Updates:

+Oct 21th, 2021

+Lolnero moved to GPU mining, since there's a built-in OpenCL miner now.
+What's interesting is the speed this miner got developed.
+It literally only took 4 days.
+Thanks to [cruzbit](https://github.com/cruzbit/cruzbit) which provided a solid opencl code base to work on.

 Sep 11th, 2021

 Tx extra has been reworked to only include tx output public keys.
 It's probably how sub-address was intended to be used.
 More refactoring has been done that made further work on wallet code possible.
 This is actually huge.